Pieing

 Pieing or a pie attack is the act of throwing a pie at a person.
 In pieing, the goal is usually to humiliate the victim while avoiding actual injury.
 For this reason the pie is traditionally of the cream variety without a top crust, and is rarely if ever a hot pie.
 In Britain, a pie in the context of throwing is traditionally referred to as a custard pie.
-An aluminium pie pan or paper plate filled with whipped cream or more typically, shaving foam can substitute for a real pie.
+An aluminium pie pan or paper plate filled with whipped cream or more typically, shaving cream can substitute for a real pie.

-Brought to a widespread audience as the 'pie-in-face' gag in silent film comedies, pieing may sometimes be intended as a harmless practical joke.
+Brought to a widespread audience as the "pie-in-face" gag in silent film comedies, pieing may sometimes be intended as a harmless practical joke.
 However, it can also be used as a means of political protest directed against an authority figure, politician, industrialist, or celebrity, and perpetrators may regard the act as a form of ridicule.

-Non-consensual pieing is a punishable offence in criminal law, and depending on jurisdiction is a battery but may also constitute an assault.
+Non-consensual pieing can constitute a punishable offence in criminal law (see, battery).
 Non-consensual pieing may also be actionable as a civil wrong (tort) giving the victim of the pieing the right to recover damages in a lawsuit.

 Pieing and pie fights are a staple of slapstick comedy, and consensual pie "tosses" are also common charity fundraising events, especially in schools.